Technical First Aid

 If you are already using Chrome, then it is possible that it has stored a corrupted version of a particular page or activity.
 The first step is to do a “Hard Refresh” by clicking CTRL and F5 at the same time on a PC, or CMD and SHIFT and R on a Mac.

 If that does not work then try clearing your “temporary internet files” or “cache”.
-To do that go to the menu top right in Chrome (three little dots), select More Tools, select Delete Browsing History, deselect everything except your Cached Files and press delete.
+To do that go to the menu top right in Chrome (three little dots), select More Tools, select Delete Browsing Data, deselect everything except your Cached Files and press delete.
 Then go back into the lesson to see if the problem has gone away.

 If none of that works, you can test whether WebGL is working on your computer here: